The seasonality of Cortina

 As you have surely already read between the lines, we always recommend making a call before going to any place or using any service.
 In high season the phone call allows you to book a table, while in off season it allows you to make sure the place is open and accessible.

-If you've got your eye on a nice restaurant, try to book in advance, especially the week of Christmas or August holidays.
-Cortina's guests are generally "relaxed": aperitifs could get long, so the restaurants generally start to fill up after 8pm or even later.
-If you have not made a reservation, it is best to go to eat early, so that you can avoid the rush-hour hustle and bustle.
+If you've noticed a nice restaurant, you should book in advance, especially during peak season, the weeks of Christmas and August.
+Cortina's guests are generally "relaxed": aperitifs could get long, so the restaurants generally start to fill up after 8 PM or even later.
+If you don't have a reservation, it may be better to reach the restaurant early, to maximize your chances of finding a free place.

 If you want to go skiing or hiking, we recommend leaving early.
-Parking your car at 8:30 a.m. should almost guarantee you to find a parking slot, both on the ski slopes and in the spaces reserved for hikers.
+Parking your car at 8:30 AM should almost guarantee you to find a parking slot, both on the ski slopes and in the spaces reserved for hikers.
 Leave the late wake-up call to bad weather days, and in that case prefer to walk instead of taking the car.
 One of the unsolved problems of Cortina are the parking lots, always too few compared to the needs of the high season, especially at peak periods.

 If you want to know everything you need to know about parking in Cortina, which is one of the critical points of this beautiful resort, we invite you read our article you can see below: